Dual Credit Programs

 509.529.5553 (Walla Walla) 509.758.3339 (Clarkston)

 College in the High School is a program for academically capable high school students to take college courses on the high school campus.
-Participating qualified high school teachers deliver a quarter long WWCC course over one semester, based on the high school’s academic calendar.
+Participating qualified high school teachers deliver a quarter-long WWCC course over one semester, trimester, or year, based on the high school’s academic calendar.
 The high school teachers work closely with WWCC faculty liaisons to insure that the work their students perform in the high school course is equivalent to the comparable course taught on the College campus.
 This program allows students to accelerate their academic studies without sacrificing their high school experience or impacting school, sport, or club participation.
 Students are co-enrolled at their high school and WWCC, which provides the opportunity to fulfill college and high school course credit requirements at the same time.

 509.527.1876 (Walla Walla) 509.758.3339 (Clarkston)